microsoft/Oryx/doc/runtimes/dotnetcore.md

 The .NET Core toolset is applied when an ASP.NET Core or Azure Functions project file is found in the root or a subdirectory of the repo.
-We currently support detecting both `.csproj` ("C# Project") and `.fsproj` ("F# Project").
+We currently support detecting both `.csproj` ("C# Project") and `.fsproj` ("F# Project") files.

 ### Order of precedence for finding the project file
-1. If `PROJECT` environment variable specifies a repo-relative path to a valid project file to build, then no other checks are carried out and that project file is used.
+1. `PROJECT` environment variable with a relative path to a project file.
-2. If a supported project file is found in the root directory it is used.
+2. `.csproj` or `.fsproj` in the root directory.
-3. Scan through the sub-directories to find a supported project file to build.
-If only one project file is found, then it is used, else an error is thrown, in which case `PROJECT` environment variable can be used to specify a project file explicitly.
+3. Look for an ASP.NET or Azure functions project in the subdirectories.

 # Build